What is this statement about?

 Current legislation gives you the right to see all the personal information we hold on you, the right to have it amended and the right to stop us causing you damage or distress (we hope we never do).

 If you want to see the information we hold on you then you can send a request to the Data Protection Officer at the address above.
-We may charge you a £10 fee for this service and will deal with every request promptly and independently.
+We will need to confirm your identity before progressing the request and will aim to achieve this within 30 days of confirmation.

 We will send updates about the charity to service users, volunteers and employees to keep them informed of the work that we do.
 You have a choice about whether you receive information from us.
-If you do not want to receive direct marketing communications from us about the work that we do and our services and activities then you can select your choices by ticking the relevant boxes in the form we use to collect your information.
-You can always change your preferences at any time by contacting us at:
+If you do not want to receive marking communications from us about the work that we do and our services and activities then you can always change your preferences at any time by contacting us at:

 or the postal address above.